ISBArch/ISBArch.github.io/membership.md

 <button onclick="window.open('https://docs.google.com/forms/d/e/1FAIpQLScSP0j1FPUZ2xN-IKjygf-IyqTi6gLB6-HQZ5wM95W4N3RfYQ/viewform?usp=sf_link')" class="button-join">Register</button>

-> ⚠️ Your membership number will only be considered valid once your payment has been sent!
+> ⚠️ Your membership will only be considered valid once your payment has been sent!

 ## 3. (Students only) Send proof of student status

-If you register with a student membership, please send proof of your enrollment status (e.g., photo of student ID, letter from supervisor, institutional certificate, etc.) to [webmaster@isbarch.org](mailto:webmaster@isbarch.org) with [treasurer@isbarch.org](mailto:treasurer@isbarch.org) in cc.
+If you register with a student membership, please send proof of your enrollment status (e.g., photo of student ID, letter from supervisor, institutional certificate, etc.) to the [treasurer@isbarch.org](mailto:treasurer@isbarch.org), with [secretary@isbarch.org](mailto:secretary@isbarch.org) in cc.

+Your membership will only be valid once the treasurer receives this proof of student status.

-## Membership number
+## 4. Confirmation

-You should automatically receive an email with your membership number after registering (step 2).
+You should automatically receive an email with a confirmation number after registering (step 2).
 If you do not receive this email, please contact the webmaster.
-The membership number will be valid for two years.
+The membership will be valid for two years.

-If you have an issues or questions, please contact the webmaster via: [webmaster@isbarch.org](mailto:webmaster@isbarch.org) <!-- or the treasurer via: [webmaster@isbarch.org](mailto:treasurer@isbarch.org). -->.
+If you have an issues or questions, please contact the treasurer or secretary via: treasurer via: [webmaster@isbarch.org](mailto:treasurer@isbarch.org) or [secretary@isbarch.org](mailto:secretary@isbarch.org).